 Fast: This strategy is simple -- BidBud will simply place a normal Trade Me autobid for your maximum amount, but two minutes before the auction ends.
 The only potential downside is that as your maximum bid goes straight through to Trade Me, you can't cancel or reduce it within the final two minutes like you can with other strategies.

 It's up to you to determine your favourite strategy.
 Slow is good for making the price to go up extremely slowly, but bear in mind that it can unnecessarily extend the auction by bidding slowly against an autobid.
 It's also more susceptible to not getting the bid through due to delays at Trade Me's end.
 Blocking is great to take control of the auction, it's extremely agressive and the auction will finish quickly, just be sure to realise it might look like you're bidding against yourself.
 Adaptive is right in the middle, it'll bore manual bidders to tears but it won't waste time against autobids.
 The fast strategy is very simple and needs no further explanation.
-If you're not sure, just choose fast as it's very similar to what you're used to on Trade Me.
+If you're not sure, just choose fast as it's probably very similar to what you're used to on Trade Me.